The Style Invitational: Notable entrants

 The most notable name in S.I. annals is Chuck Smith, of Woodbridge, Virginia, who first won in the contest's sixth week.
 His frequent successes inspired a contest solely to decide what to do about him.
 He won that contest, too.

 Brendan Beary, of Great Mills, Md., was the 2005 chart topper, with 179 "inks".
 In 2006, he won a limerick contest between himself and Chris Doyle (see below).

 Russell Beland, formerly of Springfield, Virginia now of Fairfax, Virginia, was the first Loser to reach 1,500 inks, a record he set in June 2011.
 He passed 1,000 in 2006, and earned the opportunity to judge a week of the contest.
 He has temporarily retired from the Invitational on several occasions, one of which prompted a contest to suggest an Invitational prize sufficient to lure him back.
 (One entry: "A night on the town with Mrs. Beland.")

 Elden Carnahan, of Laurel, Maryland (aka Grace Fuller) tabulates running statistics on the contest that are available on the "Losers"' unofficial web site.

-Chris Doyle, currently entering from Denton, Texas and earlier from various Internet cafes during dozens of overseas trips, is known for his prodigious wordplay, poetry and anagrams, and was a perennial winner in a similar past contest in New York magazine, from which the S.I. may have drawn its inspiration.
+Chris Doyle, currently entering from Denton, Texas and earlier from various Internet cafes during dozens of overseas trips, is known for his wordplay, poetry and anagrams, and was a perennial winner in a similar past contest in New York magazine, from which the S.I. may have drawn its inspiration.
 He is the current all-time Invitational leader, the first entrant to amass over 2,000 inks, and is also the third-most prolific contributor to the Omnificent English Dictionary in Limerick Form (OEDILF).
 Many Style Invitational Losers have become OEDILF contributors (and vice versa) after the Invitational's Week 572 Contest.